Xollll/PRS-NEXUS/README.md

 4. Open a pull request describing the problem and the chosen solution.

 Please keep the interface consistent with the project principles in [`docs/ui-guidelines.md`](docs/ui-guidelines.md).

+**THIS PROJECT HAS BEEN TESTED AND DEPLOYED FOR DEMO PURPOSES ON RENDER USING POSTGRESQL.
+POSTGRESQL CAN BE USED AS AN ALTERNATIVE TO MYSQL.**

 ## License